codemagic-ci-cd/cli-tools/README.md

 # Codemagic CLI Tools

-Codemagic CLI Tools are a set of command line utilities for managing mobile app builds, code signing, and deployment.
-These power mobile app builds at [codemagic.io](https://codemagic.io).
+Codemagic CLI Tools are a set of command-line utilities for managing Android and iOS app builds, code signing, and deployment.
+The tools are used to power mobile app builds at [codemagic.io](https://codemagic.io) but can be also used in other virtual environments or locally.

 # Installing